 In March 2009 we published our first five-year Corporate Strategy, and we also publish an annual Forward Work Programme.
 These documents together with further information about the Utility Regulator's work may be viewed at www.uregni.gov.uk.

-The 2009-14 Corporate Strategy sets out for the first time the Utility Regulator's Mission, Vision and Values:
+The 2014-19 Corporate Strategy sets out Utility Regulator's Mission, Vision and Values.
+In 2016 we reviewed our Mission, Vision and Values and developed associated behaviours.